astronomer/docs/learn/airflow-params.md

 ### Trigger DAG w/ config

 You can pass params to a DAG from the Airflow UI by clicking on the Play button and selecting **Trigger DAG w/ config**.

 ![Trigger DAG w/ config](/img/guides/airflow-params_trigger_dag_w_config.png)

+This button opens a UI in which you can specify details for the DAG run:

 ![Trigger DAG UI](/img/guides/airflow-params_trigger_dag_ui.png)

-The **Trigger DAG w/ config** button opens a UI you can specify details for the DAG run:

-- The **Logical date** of the DAG run can be set to any date that is in between the `start_date` and the `end_date` of the DAG to create DAG runs in the past or future.
+- You can set the **Logical date** of the DAG run to any date that is in between the `start_date` and the `end_date` of the DAG to create DAG runs in the past or future.
-- The **Run id** can be set to any string.
+- You can set the **Run id** to any string.
 If no run id is specified, it will be generated based on the type of run (`scheduled`, `dataset_triggered`, `manual` or `backfill`) and the logical date, for example: `manual__2023-06-16T08:03:45+00:00`.
 - You can select configurations from recent DAG runs in the **Select Recent Configurations** dropdown menu.
-- For DAG-level params that have a defined default value, a UI element is rendered to set the param value.
+- The **Trigger DAG w/config** UI will render a UI element for every DAG-level params you define with a default value.
 See also [Define DAG-level params defaults](#define-dag-level-params-defaults).
-- From information in the UI elements a Configuration JSON is generated.
+- The information in the UI elements generates a Configuration JSON.
 You can directly edit the **Generated Configuration JSON** in the UI and add any additional params, whether a default has been defined for them or not.

 After setting the configuration, you can start the DAG run with the **Trigger** button.